Board of Directors

 Robert F. Spohrer - ↑ top

 Robert Spohrer joined the Southern Legal Counsel Board in 2010.
+He served as Chair from 2014-2016.
 He is the senior partner in the firm of Spohrer & Dodd, P.L., a 10-lawyer firm in Jacksonville, Florida.
 Mr. Spohrer's areas of practice include complex civil litigation involving product liability, professional negligence, aviation crash cases, commercial trucking litigation, and other types of complex civil litigation.
 He is Board Certified by The Florida Bar in Civil Trial and Aviation Law.

 Mr. Spohrer received his undergraduate and juris doctorate degrees from St. Louis University and was admitted to The Florida Bar in 1974.
 He is also permitted to practice before the U.S Supreme Court, the Eleventh Circuit Court of Appeals, the Northern, Middle and Southern Districts of the U.S. District Courts in Florida, and all Florida state courts.
 He is a Diplomate with the American Board of Trial Advocates ("ABOTA"), former Chair of the Executive Council of the Trial lawyers Section of The Florida Bar, and serves on the Middle District of Florida's Ethics Commission.